 The Company's ability to continue as a going concern is dependent upon its ability to obtain the necessary financing to meet its requirements.
-However, there can be no assurance the Company will be successful in these initiatives.
+The Company has proposed a transaction to issue units for debt and part and parcel with this transaction would undertake a private placement of \$200,000 as further described in note 13.
+However, there can be no assurance the Company will be successful with this proposed transaction.
 These condensed consolidated interim financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary were the going concern assumption inappropriate, and these adjustments could be material.